South Dakota Court Records

 How Long Does a Felony Stay on Your Record in South Dakota?

-Felony records generally remain on an individual’s record even after death, as South Dakota has no automatic expungement.
-A felony record may stay on an individual’s criminal or background checks record forever as long as no motion for an expungement has been filed and approved.
+Felony records generally remain on an individual’s record even after death, as South Dakota has no automatic expungement law.
+A felony record may stay on an individual’s criminal or background check record forever as long as no motion for an expungement has been filed and approved.

 What is a Misdemeanor in South Dakota?

-- Class 1 Misdemeanor: This is more severe than class 2 misdemeanors and may be punished by imprisonment up to 1 year in county jail, a fine not exceeding $2,000, or both.
+- Class 1 Misdemeanor: This is more severe than class 2 misdemeanors and may be punished by imprisonment up to one year and/or fines exceeding $2,000.

-- Class 2 Misdemeanor: This is the less serious misdemeanor category, which includes certain acts prohibited by statute but that have no penalties imposed within.
-It may be punished by imprisonment up to 30 days in county jail, a fine not exceeding $500, or both.
+- Class 2 Misdemeanor: misdemeanors in this category are less severe and may include certain acts prohibited by statute but that have no penalties imposed within.
+It is punishable by up to 30 days jail term and/or fines up to $500.

 What Are Some Examples Of Misdemeanors In South Dakota?